 The reefer-style blazer is related to early naval jackets and is usually double-breasted, dark in colour and a formal choice for smart occasions.
 It’s best to wear it with a shirt and tie.

-Finally, from across the Atlantic comes the seersucker blazer.
-Seersucker is a light crinkled fabric with thin stripes.
+Finally, from across the Atlantic comes the seersucker jacket.
+Seersucker is a light crinkled fabric with thin stripes or checks.
 These blazers can look really sharp with a pair of chinos and a colourful pocket square.

 How do you wear your blazer?
 We’d love to hear.
 Let us know via our Facebook page